 - Your specific wishes for the type of care you would like to receive

 - Your preference for where you live: at home, at your caregiver’s home, at an assisted living facility, etc.

-- The location of your legal documents, such as healthcare power-of-attorney, healthcare directives, completed HIPPA forms for each doctor and hospital, release forms for insurance carriers, wills, trusts, etc.
+- The location of your legal documents, such as healthcare power of attorney, healthcare directives, completed HIPAA forms for each doctor and hospital, release forms for insurance carriers, wills, trusts, etc.

 - A list of your trusted advisors, such as your wealth advisor, attorney, CPA, insurance professional and banker

 - A summary of your financial situation and accounts

 As of 2020, an estimated 53 million adults in the U.S. are caregivers, representing a 16.6% increase from 2015.
 Of adults age 50-65+ 45% are caring for two or more adults.2

 It is important to prepare for these responsibilities in advance, if possible.
 If you agree to provide care, be sure to ask your loved one the following questions: